-Do not let safety be an afterthought.
+Safety should not be an afterthought.
 Before installing, servicing or calibrating review and follow applicable policies and procedures to ensure worker safety.
 Machinery must be in a safe state and be aware of any additional hazards that can arise when installing and calibrating higher force transducers.

-Table G provides you with a list of typical issues that you may encounter and possible solutions:
+The following table provides you with a list of typical issues that you may encounter and possible solutions: